WGBH/stock-sales-2/app/views/about/faq.md

 ### HOW TO LICENSE:

 #### How to License or Order Rights Ready Clips:
 Copy the clips 14 digit reference number which begins with GBH and include the clip description and send us an email with your order.
-Once payment has been made and you have agreed to our on line license/ (or a license agreement has been signed), we will deliver a high resolution version of the clip to you via a secure online link.
+Once payment has been made and you have agreed to our on line license/or a license agreement has been signed, we will deliver a high resolution version of the clip to you via a secure online link.

 #### What format and codec is the digital master file for your rights ready clips?